Hypertensive disease of pregnancy: Diagnosis

 There is no single test to predict or diagnose preeclampsia.
 Key signs are increased blood pressure and protein in the urine (proteinuria).
 Other symptoms that seem to occur with preeclampsia include persistent headaches, blurred vision or sensitivity to light, and abdominal pain.

-All of these sensations can be caused by other disorders; they can also occur in healthy pregnancies.
+Other disorders can cause all of these sensations; they can also occur in healthy pregnancies.
 Regular visits are scheduled to track blood pressure and level of protein in urine, to order and analyze blood tests that detect signs of preeclampsia, and to monitor fetal development more closely.

 Classification

 A classification of hypertensive disorders of pregnancy uses 4 categories as recommended by the U.S. National High Blood Pressure Education Program Working Group on High Blood Pressure in Pregnancy: